Titanic: History and Facts

 There were two notable Incidents that occurred on the Titanic before it finally departed the Southampton Dock.
 The first incident was the discovery of coal fire on one of her coal bunkers.
 However, the fire was quickly brought under control, though it continued to burn for several more days.
 Well, even though this was not a strange happening on many steamships, some experts believe that this incident might have led to the Titanic’s unfortunate fate.

 Just a few minutes after leaving the Southampton dock en route to her destination in New York; the Titanic almost collided with the relatively smaller S.S City of New York, an American ocean liner.
 Many concluding that it was the worst possible type of omen that could befall a ship on her maiden voyage.

-The Titanic sailed from Southampton to Cherbourg in France, where it picked up more passengers to board.
-From Cherbourg, it continued its voyage, stopping at Queenstown in Ireland to pick up additional passengers.
+The Titanic sailed from Southampton to Cherbourg in France, where it picked up more passengers.
+From Cherbourg, it continued on its way, stopping at Queenstown in Ireland to pick up additional passengers.